-Nailing a sharp feline flick, cut crease or any other tricky eye makeup look takes time, perseverance and makeup remover by the litre.
+Nailing a sharp feline flick, cut crease, or any other tricky eye makeup look takes time, perseverance, and makeup remover by the liter.
 And monolids (the type of eyelids that do not have a visible crease or hood) can up the tricky factor.
 Battling through hours of beauty tutorials telling you to blend three shades into a crease you might not have can be pretty frustrating.
 But the last thing you want to do is throw out your eye shadow palettes and resign yourself to a future without eye makeup.

 No one needs that kind of negativity in their life, so if you struggle with trying to find looks that work for your eye shape, listen up to the tips ahead.
 Monolid eyes open you up to an entire world of makeup experimentation, so don't bother with trying to manipulate them into looks that don't work—start embracing new ways to make them stand out.
 We've spoken to some industry experts who've shared their top tips.

 Elongating lashes is one of the easiest ways to define your eyes.
 False lashes are a one-step option if you're looking for a way to define your eyes without eye shadow, but a lash curler can prove beneficial when trying to add length.

 "Start by curling your lashes correctly," explains Dominic Skinner, MAC senior artist.
 "Crimp your lashes with a lash curler at the root of your lashes.
 Then gently loosen the curler and move to the middle of your lash and crimp again.
 Finally, crimp the tips.
 This 'C' technique creates the perfect curl instead of a bent 'L.'"

 Stop Mascara From Smudging